maddalena-amendola/TUEF/README.md

 ### Run

-For both `TUEF` and `Baselines`, we made available the measures results and the rankers.
+For both `TUEF` and `Baselines`, we made available the runs.
 For dimension problems, we can't upload all the data.
 To fully reproduce the study and execute `TUEF` from scratch, run the following command:

 ```